-Prefequisite: CH 105 or equivalent.
-A study of microorganisms that commonly affect man, including their morphology, physiology, taxonomy, and ecology.
+A study of microorganisms that commonly affect humans, including their morphology, physiology, taxonomy, and ecology.
 Epidemiology of representative diseases and other applied aspects are discussed.
 Emphasis in the lab is on techniques: staining, culturing, and standard identification methods.
 3:3:4